Simple and near-optimal algorithms for hidden stratification and multi-group learning: Introduction

-\emph{Multicalibration} is a more stringent notion than multiaccuracy that requires this closeness in expectations to hold when conditioned both on the group and the value of the prediction.
+\emph{Multicalibration} is a more stringent notion than multiaccuracy that requires these expectations to be close when conditioned both on the group and the value of the prediction.
 Even more stringent is \emph{outcome indistinguishability}, a family of criteria that requires the predictions of a function $f: \Xcal \rightarrow [0,1]$ to be indistinguishable against the true probabilities of positive versus negative outcomes with respect to classes of distinguishing algorithms with varying levels of access to the underlying distribution~\citep{dwork2021outcome}.